|Group||8||Melting point||1538 oC, 2800.4 oF, 1811.15 K|

 |ChemSpider ID||22368||ChemSpider is a free chemical structure database|

-Iron is the fourth most abundant element, by mass, in the crust of the Earth.
+Iron is the fourth most abundant element, by mass, in the Earth’s crust.
 The core of the Earth is thought to be largely composed of iron with nickel and sulfur.
-The commonest iron-containing ore is haematite, but iron is found widely distributed in other minerals such as magnetite and taconite.
-Commercially, iron is produced in a furnace by the reduction of haematite or magnetite with carbon in the form of coke.

 Molar heat capacity